stackhpc/stackhpc-kayobe-config/doc/source/configuration/cloudkitty.rst

       groupby:
         - tenant_id

-TODO: Should we explain how to handle OpenStack exporter metrics relabelling, for the case where a system may have had Monasca deployed in the past?
+If your system had Monasca deployed in the past, you likely have some relabelled attributes in the Prometheus OpenStack exporter.
+To account for this, you should either remove the custom relabelling (in ``kolla/config/prometheus.yml``) or change your ``metrics.yml`` to use the correct attributes.

 Post-configuration with openstack-config
 ========================================